 About the Department of Physics and Materials Science

-Physics and Materials Science is a broad and complex field that uses mathematical models to explain the nature and behavior of all manner of physical systems from the smallest particles inside the nucleus to the entire universe in which we live.
+Physics and Materials Science is a broad, beautiful, and complex field that relies upon observation, experimentation, theoretical and mathematical modeling, and logical reasoning to explain the nature and behavior of all manner of physical systems from the smallest particles inside the nucleus to the entire universe in which we live.

 The Department of Physics and Materials Science has faculty expertise that reflects the diversity of opportunities available within the discipline.
-The bachelor's degree offered in the department includes four concentrations
+The bachelor's degree in Physics offered in the department includes the following four concentrations:

-• Applied Physics - for students interested in engineering and industry
+- Astronomy – for students interested in astronomy